 5.3 The Chaco area

 This is the westernmost part of ZB II in South America, a vast plain between the Brazilian Shield to the east and the pre-Andean mountain ranges to the west.
 The central part of this plain is only about 100 m above sea level.
-The plain extends from S Bolivia, most of Paraguay, and well into W Argentina for 1,500 km from north to south at a mean latitude of 750 km (Hueck 1966).
+The plain extends from S Bolivia, most of Paraguay, and well into W Argentina for 1,500 km from north to south at an average width of 750 km (Hueck 1966).

 During the heavy summer rains, large parts of the plain are flooded, especially in the eastern part (annual precipitation 900 to 1,200 mm).
+The temperature can rise above 40 °C, it is the heat center of S America.
 It is a park landscape with forest, wide periodically flooded grasslands, palm savannahs or swamps (◘ Fig. E-28).
-In the central part, dry savannas occur in addition to parkland.
+In the central part, dry savannahs occur in addition to parkland.
 The western part in Argentina is heavily scrubby, and salt pans with the halophytes Allenrolfea and Heterostachys also occur.
 The southern Chaco leads to the Pampa.
-The relief is very flat, impermeable layers occur in the soil; the vegetation is mainly a Prosopis savanna with a grassy layer of Elionurus muticus and Spartina argentinensis.
-The main tree species of the Chaco forests are strongly tannic Quebracho species Aspi-dosperma quebracho-blanco (Schinopsis quebracho-colorado and S. balansae and others).
+The relief is very flat, impermeable layers occur in the soil; the vegetation is mainly a Prosopis savannah with a grassy layer of Elionurus muticus and Spartina argentinensis.
+The main tree species of the Chaco forests are strongly tannic Quebracho species Aspidosperma quebracho-blanco (Schinopsis quebracho-colorado and S. balansae and others).
 Of the palms, Trithrinax campestris is common, while Copernicia alba is typical for moist depressions.

 ◘ Fig. E-28 Chaco in Paraguay covers about 60% of the land area in Paraguay and parts of the Bolivian lowlands.
 In the wet parts, Chaco has the character of a parkland as shown here in the picture.
-The dry parts, however, are a thorn savanna (photo: Iiosuna, http://t1p.de/avll).
+The dry parts, however, are a thorn savannah (photo: Ilosuna, https://t1p.de/av1l).

 The mammal fauna is not species-rich.
 Termite eaters are Myrmecophaga tridactyla and Tamandua tetradactyla.
 Of predators, the jaguar (Leo onca), puma (Felis concolor) and many smaller species are or were represented.
 Rodents are numerous; on trees are found the sloth Bradypus boliviensis, three species of monkeys (Cebidea), the tree porcupine (Coenda spinosus) and the mustelid Eira barbara, in addition to many insectivores or bats feeding on fruits and flowers, and the blood-sucking vampire Desmodus rotundus.